DataDog/kics/documentation/rules/terraform/azure/firewall_rule_allows_too_many_hosts_to_access_redis_cache.md

 ### Description

  This check assesses whether any Redis Cache firewall rule is configured to allow access from an overly broad IP range, such as specifying `start_ip = "1.0.0.0"` and `end_ip = "3.0.0.0"`.
 Allowing too many hosts to access the Redis Cache can expose sensitive data or enable unauthorized users to exploit the cache service.
-Firewall rules should narrowly define permitted IPs, for example:
+Firewall rules should narrowly define permitted IPs.
+For example:

 ```
 resource "azurerm_redis_firewall_rule" "secure_example" {